Package insert / product label

 Who should not take Amiodarone hydrochloride tablets?

-Before you take Amiodarone hydrochloride tablets tell your doctor about all of your medical conditions including if you:
+Before taking Amiodarone hydrochloride tablets, tell your healthcare provider about all of your medical conditions, including if you:

-Tell your doctor about all the medicines you take including prescription and over-the-counter medicines, vitamins and herbal supplements.
-Amiodarone hydrochloride tablets and certain other medicines can affect (interact) with each other and cause serious side effects.
+Tell your healthcare provider about all the medicines you take including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Amiodarone hydrochloride tablets and certain other medicines can affect with each other and cause serious side effects.
 You can ask your pharmacist for a list of medicines that interact with Amiodarone hydrochloride tablets.

 How should I take Amiodarone hydrochloride tablets?